A Place of Healing — A Place of Hope

 Helping families not only survive, but thrive.

 With prompt and professional treatment, children can and do heal from abuse to go on to lead healthy, productive lives.
 Child abuse is difficult to talk about.
-The first step toward healing from sexual or physical abuse can be frightening and overwhelming.
+The first step toward healing from child abuse can be frightening and overwhelming.
 Fortunately, The Healing Tree can help.
 The Healing Tree is a special place in Central Florida with a team of highly-trained, compassionate counselors who help children and their families through the process of healing from recent or past trauma.
-The Healing Tree offers confidential counseling in the form of individual, family and group therapy for children ages 3 through 17 years who have experienced physical or sexual abuse.
+The Healing Tree offers confidential counseling in the form of individual, family and group therapy for children ages 3 through 17 years who have experienced child abuse.
 Using evidence-based treatment methods, The Healing Tree also offers counseling to family members and caregivers.

 Specialized counseling for abuse survivors and caregivers

 Counselors at The Healing Tree are uniquely qualified to help children who have experienced abuse heal.
-Recognized as one of Florida’s premier providers for counseling children who have experienced trauma from abuse, our licensed counselors combine their expertise with warmth and compassion to facilitate the healing process.
+Recognized as one of Florida’s premier providers for counseling children who have experienced trauma from abuse, our highly qualified therapists combine their expertise with warmth and compassion to facilitate the healing process.

 Non-offending caregivers of children surviving sexual and physical abuse, as well as offending caregivers of those surviving physical abuse are provided evidence-based treatment that supports the whole family.
-Licensed counselors help caregivers learn how to support their child, process their own feelings associated with the abuse and strengthen their communication within the family.
+Highly trained therapists help caregivers learn how to support their child, process their own feelings associated with the abuse and strengthen their communication within the family.

 Unique child-centered therapy: Children ages 3 to 5 at The Healing Tree will find that healing includes dolls, toys, and imagination.
 Children often do not know the words to express what happened to them or how they are feeling.
 Counselors trained in play therapy techniques use sand trays, puppets, dolls, drawing and other child-centered activities to allow kids to express themselves in the language that is appropriate for them – the language of play!
 Therapists utilize art, games, and engaging activities to work with older children and teens who have experienced abuse.
 Children like coming to The Healing Tree because the interventions used are designed with an understanding of how youth develop, learn, cope, and grow.